mou-hao/mou-hao.github.io/about.md

 title: About
 permalink: /about/
 ---
 Hi!
-I'm a software developer and drawing hobbyist.
+I'm Hao, a software developer and drawing hobbyist.
 Welcome to my blog!

+Born and raised in Shanghai, I went to the University of Chicago for my bachelor's degree.
+After college, I came back to Shanghai and have since been living here.

+I currently work for Morgan Stanley.